happybydefault/scenario/README.md

 # scenario

-scenario is an extremely simple BDD library (~100 locs) for Golang that's 100% compatible with the standard testing package.
+scenario is an extremely simple BDD library (~100 sloc) for Golang that's 100% compatible with the standard testing package.

 ## How To Use